back to search

 The European Code of Conduct for Research Integrity (most recent update in 2023)

-This code of conduct (also called ALLEA code) discusses the four fundamental principles of scientific integrity (trustworthiness, honesty, respect, accountability), good research practices and the risk of scientific integrity violations.
+This code of conduct (also called ALLEA code) discusses the four fundamental principles of research integrity (reliability, honesty, respect, accountability), good research practices and the risk of research integrity violations.
 These guidelines are also available in several languages.
 It advises that researchers report their results and methods, including the use of external services or AI and automated tools, in a way that is consistent with accepted norms of the discipline and facilitates verification or replication, if applicable.

 Want to learn more about the ALLEA code?
 Click here.